 Here are some essential items to consider for your trip to the Comoros:

 - Paper Currency – Credit cards are not widely accepted in the Comoros.
-Make sure to bring euros and U.S. dollars, as many locations will take these.
+Make sure to bring euros and USD, as many locations will take these.

 - Breathable Clothing– The climate of the Comoros is often hot and humid.
 Wear clothing that is not too thick, and that you would mind getting wet.